CoFH/cofh.github.io/docs/arboreal-extractor/index.md

 output tank, or both at the same time.

 An arboreal extractor can automatically transfer fluids out of any sides that directly correspond to its output tank.
 This is called auto-output.
+The device can automatically transfer up to 1000 mB of fluid at a time.
 It can also transfer items from adjacent inventories into any sides that directly correspond to its fertilizer slot.
 This is called auto-input.
-Auto-output and auto-input occur whenever the device produces a fluid.
+Auto-output and auto-input occur every 600 ticks (30 seconds), before more fluid is produced.

 Which sides correspond to which slots/tanks and whether auto-output and auto-input are enabled can be configured using the Configuration tab in the